photoprism/photoprism-docs/docs/funding.md

 # Funding

-**We value freedom and privacy.** Serving free beer can make you many friends, that was never our motivation though.
+**We value freedom and privacy.** Serving free beer can make you many friends.
+It is not our motivation though.
 Your server hardware comes at a price, just as we have large expenses for our infrastructure and team.

 Please back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism)